mdrights/LiveSlak/README.txt

 Overlayfs and squashfs are doing the real magic here.
-As explained earlier, the squashfs program takes a directory structure and complresses this into a single archive file.
+As explained earlier, the squashfs program takes a directory structure and compresses this into a single archive file.
 It does this in a special way, more like how mkisofs does this than how tar creates an archive.
 The resulting module can be loop-mounted to access the filesystem inside.

 When you have several of these loop-mounted squashfs modules, each containing a fraction of the filesystem of the OS, you are going to stack these fractional filesystems on top of each other and thus assemble the complete filesystem (much like Tintin did in The Secret of the Unicorn when he overlayed several translucent pieces of parchment and looked through them to see the complete picture).
 Overlayfs is the driver that performs this 'overlaying' of the fractional filesystems.
 Overlayfs can work with many read-only fractional filesystems and exactly one writable filesystem.
 The writable filesystem is what gives your Live OS the appearance that it is writing to a hard drive - the writes to the overlay filesystem are however done to RAM (in that case you have a real Live OS) or to a 'persistence' filesystem which is stored somewhere on a writable medium (a USB stick with 'persistence' is an example of this case).